com-lihaoyi/geny/readme.md

 ```

 As you can see, you can `flatMap`, `filter`, `map`, `drop`, `takeWhile`, `++`
-and call other methods on the `Generator, and it simply builds up the
+and call other methods on the `Generator`, and it simply builds up the
 computation without running it.
 Only when a terminal operation like
 `toSeq` or `toVector` is called is it finally evaluated into a result.